darothen/homepage/content/abandoning-iris.md

 Title: Abandoning Iris
 Slug: abandoning-iris
+Tags: python, iris, xray, netcdf, data
 Date: 2015-07-14 17:45
 Modified: 2015-07-14 17:45
 Authors: Daniel Rothenberg

 Seven years ago, when I first started working with climate model output and analysis within Python, the software stack we had available was pretty shoddy.
 Although [direct interfaces to netCDF](https://github.com/Unidata/netcdf4-python) (the *de facto* standard data format in climate science) existed, they could be kind of clunky.
 They didn't have smart ways to manipulate coordinate systems attached to the data, they didn't play nice with updating metadata, and they usually had dependencies which were difficult to deal with (considering the bifurcation between netCDF3/netCDF4/HDF5).

 Some okay toolkits existed, though.
 A [package maintained by NCAR](https://www.pyngl.ucar.edu/Nio.shtml) exposed a good interface for manipulating netCDF data, and allowed you to play directly with NCL - a graphics scripting language used in the atmospheric sciences).
 But working with these tools - and cartographic supplements like [Basemap](http://matplotlib.org/basemap/) was very hacky and headache-inducing.